cyber-prophet/bostrom-journal/BostromJournal001.md

 Gas is the smallest unit or pricing value required to perform a transaction.
 Different transactions require different amounts of gas.
 The gas amount for a transaction is calculated as it is being processed.

-Each hero sets a `min-gas-price` value, and will only include transactions that have a `gasPrice` greater than their `min-gas-price`.
+Each hero sets a `min-gas-price` value and will only include transactions with a `gasPrice` greater than their `min-gas-price` value.

 The transaction fees are the product of gas and `gasPrice`.
 The higher the `gasPrice` fees, the higher the chances that a transaction will get included in a block.